tapjs/tapjs/docs/cli/index.md

                          re-run just the portions of the suite that are required whenever a file changes.

+                         Opens a REPL to trigger tests and perform various actions.

   --no-watch             switch off the --watch flag

   -n --changed           Only run tests for files that have changed since the